kazumaki/lol-champion-db/README.md

 ### Using the App

-The App usage is really simple, the App can show you a list of all League of Legends champions, just access it and click on Champions button.
+Using the App is really simple.
+It can show you a list of all League of Legends champions, just click on Champions button.

 #### Champions list features
 * Name Filter - 1